Conduct of a civil trial before the court

 Warning

-You must not communicate your coins to your opponent at the last minute.
+You do not communicate your coins to your opponent at the last minute.
 If your exhibits are communicated too late to your opponent, the judge may refuse to take them into account.

-The exhibits you wish to use must also be sent to the court before the hearing or at the latest on the day of the hearing.
+The parts you want to use must also be sent to the court before the hearing.
+You can also file them in court on the day of the hearing.

 You can try to agree with your opponent even if the court is seized.
-The attempt to reconcile may take place at any time during the procedure.
+One amicable agreement may intervene at any time and thus terminate the procedure.

 You can present in person at the hearing, where appropriate assisted by a lawyer.

-If you are not here, you can be represented by a lawyer.
+If you're not here, you can get a lawyer to represent you.

 Who shall I contact

-You can also make yourself represent by a third party (another person).
+You can also make yourself represent by a person other than a lawyer.

 If you wish to be represented at the hearing by another person, you may give them a power.